 No matter the case, Akio has power over dreams.
 The pillows on the S-shaped bed are blue-green, the color of illusions—including dreams.

 Why does Akio drug Utena?
-One reason is to extract information that he can use against her.
+One reason is to help her forget The Tale of the Rose shadow play.
+Another is to extract information that he can use against her.
 That’s what he does at first.
 But inducing a dream about the prince does not reveal new information.
 Utena speaks her last words softly and seems to go quiet; by the time she is dreaming she is likely silent and unresponsive.
 I don’t know his motive.
 See dreams - dreaming up the prince for further lack of insight.